karlospn/mytechramblings-site-source-code/content/posts/analyze-polly-telemetry-using-otel-metrics.md

 To invoke the TypiCode API, the app will use an ``HttpClient`` with a Polly Circuit Breaker Strategy attached to it.

-The first step is to create the Polly Strategy, which will exhibit the following behavior:
+The first step is to create the Polly Circuit Breaker Strategy, which will exhibit the following behavior:
 - It will handle exceptions of type HttpRequestException or 500 status codes returned by the TypiCode API.
 - If there are more than 5 HTTP calls within 30 seconds, and 30% of them result in a failure, the circuit will open for 15 seconds.